santoshlite/quantclean/README.md

 <img src="https://i.ibb.co/YdncjPz/Capture.jpg"/>

-Now, you may not be happy of this date colum which is presented in the YYYYMMDD format and maube be prefer YYYY-MM-DD.
+Now, you may not be happy of this date colum which is presented in the YYYYMMDD format and maybe be prefer YYYY-MM-DD.

 In that case do :